Certified Organic Seed

 |Width at Maturity||6-12"|

 |Sun Preference||Full to Little Sun|

-Artwork by Robert Morris.
-As one of the pioneers of Minimalism, edgy performance art, and large-scale installation art, he surprises with this small saturated watercolor on vellum.
-It shows his deep love of gardening and reverence for fresh food.
+Artwork by Robert Morris (1931-2018).
+Morris was one of the pioneers of Minimalism, edgy performance art, and large-scale installation art, so this small saturated watercolor on vellum came as a surprise.
+It shows that he had a deep love of gardening and reverence for fresh food.